-Dr. Robert Pugach treats prostate cancer at the Los Alamitos Surgery Center in Los Alamitos, CA. This “triple A” ambulatory surgery center is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
+Dr. Robert Pugach treats prostate cancer at the Los Alamitos Surgery Center.
+This “triple A” ambulatory surgery center is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 The level of care and personalized attention at this premier surgical center is unmatched.

 HIFU is performed under general, spinal or epidural anesthesia.
 The procedure takes between 2 and 4 hours depending upon the size and shape of your prostate.
 After a brief stay in the recovery area, where you’ll be monitored by the surgery center’s nursing staff, you will be discharged home.
 Read Dr. Pugach’s blog about his HIFU treatment.